-In this article, we’ll consider how to add (inject) drivers into the ESXi 6.7 installation ISO image.
-Despite VMWare ESXi image is certified (supported) for most popular server models, it doesn’t contain hardware drivers for all of them (unlike Windows).
-If you try to install ESXi 6.7 image on a typical desktop computer, you are likely to face the situation when you don’t have a driver for some hardware (RAID controller, video card or network adapter, etc.) in your installation ESXi ISO.
+In this article, we’ll consider how to add (inject) drivers into the VMware ESXi installation ISO image (6.7 or 7.0).
+The ESXi installation image supports (certified) the most popular server models.
+If you try to install an ESXi image on a desktop computer, you will most likely encounter a situation where some device drivers (RAID controller, video card or network adapter, etc.) are missing from your distribution.

-The most frequent error you see when trying to install ESXi from the original ISO image on a desktop computer is ‘
+Most often, when trying to install ESXi from the original installation image on a desktop computer, you will see an error:

-No Network Adapters’.
-Indeed, the ESXi image doesn’t support most of LAN NIC adapters.
-To install ESXi on such a computer, you will have to inject the drivers for your network adapter into your ESXi installation image.
+The standard ESXi ISO image doesn’t support most desktop NIC adapters.
+To install ESXi on such a computer, you will need to inject the drivers for your network adapter into your ESXi installation image

-Let’s see how to add a driver to the VMware ESXi 6.7 installation ISO.
-In this example we’ll show how to integrate the driver for Realtek network adapter into the VMWare ESXi image.
+Let’s see how to add the driver to the VMware ESXi 6.x and 7.0 installation ISO.
+In this example, we’ll show how to integrate the driver for the Realtek network adapter into an ESXi image.

-To customize ESXi images VMware recommends using official tool – vSphere ESXi Image Builder.
-But is it very specific and requires vCenter Server Appliance (vCSA).
-Most system administrators use a third-party tool ESXi-Customizer instead.
+VMware recommends using the official vSphere ESXi Image Builder to customize ESXi images.
+But it requires vCenter Server Appliance (vCSA).
+Instead, most system administrators use the third-party ESXi-Customizer tool.

 Realtek NIC drivers for ESXi“).